-TARGET ASSET ALLOCATIONS FOR SEMPRA'S PENSION MASTER TRUST (Dollars in millions)
+TARGET ASSET ALLOCATIONS FOR SEMPR (Dollars in millions) A'S PENSION MASTER TRUST

 Sempra SDG&E SoCalGas

 Return-seeking assets 34 % 42 % 65 %

 Risk-mitigating assets 66 % 58 % 35 %

 We maintain asset allocations at strategic levels within reasonable bands of variance.
 The asset allocations are reviewed by our Plan Funding Committee and our Pension and Benefits Investment Committee (the Committees) on a regular basis to help ensure that plan assets are positioned to meet plan obligations.
 When evaluating strategic asset allocations, the Committees consider many variables, including: